TIRAMISU |

 Preheat oven to 180 degrees C. Line a baking tray with baking paper.
 Whisk the eggs until pale and soft peak forms, continue beating while adding the sugar teaspoon by teaspoon.sift together flour and baking powder and fold-in into the egg mixture using a wooden spoon.
 Pour the cake mixture into the prepared tin and then smooth the surface, being careful not to press out any air.
 Bake in the center of the oven for 12-15 minutes.
 To test if cooked,lightly press the center of and if it springs back, it is done.
 Turn off the oven and leave it there until the oven cools down.
 You must have a crispy crust and pungent spongy texture in the middle.

-before storing it in the fridge.
-This will keep the cream
+cover the sides of the remaining tiramisu with plastic before storing it in the fridge.
+This will keep the cream from absorbing odor and bacteria in the fridge. |

 400 g cream cheese